Axway/amplify-central/content/en/docs/connect_manage_environ/view_environments.md

 To delete an API service:

-1. Click the **Trash can** icon at the far right of the API service's row.
+1. Click the trash bin at the far right of the API service's row.
 2. Click **Delete** on the menu that is shown.

 ### Service Synchronization

+Agents associated to the environment are listed with their Agent Kind, Agent Name, Version, Dataplane type, Last Activity time stamp and the Agent Status:

 **Agents resources scoped to the environment**:

-A list of Agents associated to this environment are listed with their Agent Kind, Agent Name, Version, Dataplane type, Last Activity time stamp and the Agent Status from the table below:

 | STATUS              | BADGE                                                                 | SCENARIOS                                                                                                                                           |
 | ------------------- | --------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |